qingzi3/MHC-prediction/README.md

 Welcome!
 Here are the supplementary files and notes for  ***A systematic assessment of MHC Ⅱ peptide presentation prediction methods***

+**Supplementary Table 1** summarizes the utilities of existing 18 methods for MHC-peptide-binding prediction, divided into three categories: scoring functions, consensus methods and machine learning approaches.

 **Supplementary Data 1** lists the positive and negative datasets used for benchmarking.

 **Supplementary Table 2** shows the details of the prediction outputs of each method.